-The Perfect Strength Training Workout for Beginners
+Ultimate Guide to Strength Training for Beginners

 Strength Training Workout for Beginners

 How it works: Do 2 sets of 10 to 15 reps of each exercise.
 Repeat it two or three times a week on alternate days.
-(If you think this is still too hard—no shame!—instead, try this super-basic strength training plan that uses workout balls, light dumbbells, and bodyweight moves to build a strength base.)

 You'll need: Two sets of dumbbells (3 to 5 pounds and 8 to 12 pounds) or a set of resistance bands.

 Dumbbell Chest Press

 A. Lie on a bench, elbows bent 90 degrees out to sides.

 B. Straighten arms up and return.
 Keep the weights centered over the middle of the chest.

 Modification: Do these on the floor instead of a bench to keep from hyperextending arms below the chest, which can place a lot of stress on the shoulders.

 Why you should do it: "Your chest is one of your largest upper-body muscles, and when it comes to chest training, the chest press reigns supreme," says Freeman.
 "It's a compound movement, meaning that it's also working your anterior deltoids [the front of your shoulders] and triceps throughout the movement."